FOR · LLMS.TXT

 Adoption is still partial.
 Some AI assistants check for llms.txt explicitly; others don't yet.
 Either way, deploying one is low-cost and signals to engines that you're optimized for AI consumption.

 Reffed checks whether your site has an llms.txt at the standard location and verifies it parses correctly.
-When Reffed Foundation ships in Q4 2026, it will generate llms.txt automatically based on your site structure and your most important pages, and update it as your content changes.
-Join the waitlist to lock in founding-member pricing.
+Reffed Watch+Fix will generate llms.txt automatically based on your site structure and your most important pages, and update it as your content changes — this capability is in early access.
+Join the Watch+Fix waitlist at $249/mo.

 It's not magic